 Adams firmly believes that, in each of these sports, preparation covers a multitude of sins, including preventing accidentally killing yourself.
 “Training and practice help you keep your head under pressure,” he says, giving an example.
 His most recent diving trip was to Iceland, in a lake with 34 F water formed by a melting glacier.
 His rental equipment included an ill-fitting mouthpiece.
 Toward the end of the frigid dive, his lips grew numb.
 “I was having trouble keeping a seal around my mouthpiece, and I was breathing in water each time I inhaled,” he says.
 “The first time I got a throatful of water, it was scary.
 But my training kicked in.”
 Though afraid, he instinctively put his tongue to the roof of his mouth to block water from entering his throat but still let air flow in around the sides of his tongue, just as he'd been taught to do.
 When that technique worked, it calmed him so he could finish the dive as planned.

 Joel is keen on his three sports because of what each allows him to see of creation.
 “I’ve seen rock formations in caves whose beauty . . . left me awestruck at the treasures God has hidden in the earth.
 The amazing complexity of a coral reef’s ecosystem shouts out the sheer extravagance of God's creativity.
 Few things bring to life Psalm 29:3-4 (“The voice of the Lord thunders over the mighty waters . . .”) like white-water rafting.
 To paraphrase Eric Liddell, ‘God made me for a purpose and gave [us] the gifts to engage in these activities.
-When I enjoy these wonders of his creation, I imagine God smiling in delight.’”for discussion
+When I enjoy these wonders of his creation, I imagine God smiling in delight.’”

 - Marian writes: “You’re an aficionado of one of the ‘extreme sports,’ and that automatic fight-or-flight reaction is the sought-after ‘adrenaline rush.’
 It’s one of the things that keeps you coming back for more and more of these crazy, risky, exhilarating activities.”
 Are extreme-sports enthusiasts wired differently from the rest of us, or can we relate to their love for these kinds of experiences?
 Give some examples.